 That being said, plan your trip asap if you’ve been thinking about going.
 And of course, please be respectful while visiting these historic places so we don’t give them any reasons to restrict tour access.

-Feel free to ask any questions at all—I’ll be sharing more details about our trip in upcoming posts!
-Please comment and let us know if you’ve been to Peru and what you saw!
+Feel free to ask any questions at all—I’ll be sharing more details about our trip in upcoming posts, as well as details on how to win one of our blankets!
+Please comment and let us know which one from the site you would love to win, and if you’ve been to Peru!